kent-map/kent/placesqz/sandgate-overview.md

 In 1888, Evelyn Underhill (1875-1941) was a pupil at Sandgate House boarding school.
 She would later write _Mysticism: a study in the Nature and Development of Man's Spiritual Consciousness_ (1911).
 <br><br>
 The antiquarian and writer, Wilfred Cripps (1841-1903), regularly visited Farleigh House throughout the 1870s-1890s.
-He was known for his writing on antique silver plate and wrote _Old English Plate_.
+He was known for his writing on antique silver plate.
 <br><br>
 [Edith Katherine Spicer Jay]( https://kent-maps.online/19c/19c-spicer-jay-biography/) moved to the south coast for the climate in the 1890s and was inspired by the soldiers at Shorncliffe Barracks to write tales of military life.
 <br><br>